ChessNextMove.ai

 Step 1: Upload Your Image

-Take a screenshot of your chess game or snap a photo of a physical board.
+Take a photo of a position from a book, video, or physical board.
 Upload it to our chess solver using the image upload button.

 Step 2: Position Detection